qingtanglab/qingtanglab.github.io/news/_posts/2023-05-17-cell-host-microbe.md

 Cell Host & Microbe published a comment article written by Iván C. Acosta and [Francis Alonzo III] titled "[Antibiotic treatment ignites a fire that lasts]".

+Abstract:
+Tissue damage and persistent inflammation are distinctive features of antibiotic-resistant chronic infections.
+In this issue of Cell Host & Microbe, Tang et al. demonstrate that anti-folate antibiotics trigger the synthesis of a bacterial second messenger, which induces an exuberant immune response and establishes a paradigm for chronic infection.